William James Bottomley, Sgt 3412, 1/8th Battalion, Royal Warwickshire Regiment

 William’s death was reported in the Macclesfield Times dated 18th February 1916:

 The following letter, dated February 10th, came from Captain Lindlaw, “C” Company, 1/8th Royal Warwickshire Regt:

 “Dear Mrs Bottomley – It is with the greatest regret that I write to tell you that your son, sergeant Bottomley, was killed last night.
 He was out on patrol in front of our wire, and the patrol was fired on by the enemy.
 Sergeant Bottomley was killed outright, and I can assure you that his death was painless.
 With difficulty we managed to get his body back to our lines and he has been buried today in the quiet little village cemetery in the rear of the trenches, where his grave will be looked after.
 He was one of my finest NCO’s and came to me with a draft from the entrenching battalion as a sergeant.
 He had to revert back to private on joining this unit, but his promotion has been rapid and he had just been made a sergeant again – in fact, only four days ago.
 He was liked by the men, was an ecellent worker, and a man I could trust….”

 Sergeant Bottomley … was the second son of Mrs Bottomley… [who is] the caretaker of the Duke Street School and resides at 9 Duke St.

 His elder brother, George, went out to the Dardanelles with the 1/7th Cheshires last year.
 After two months on the Peninsula he was taken ill.
 He returned to England six weeks ago and has now been discharged from service on account of medical unfitness.

 Sgt William Bottomley is buried in Grave Ref.
 I. E. 17. of Foncquevillers Military Cemetery in France.
-His mother requested that a cross and the following inscription should be added to his headstone:
+His mother asked for the following inscription to be added to his headstone: